lakal3/dllcall/generator.md

 Generator temporary Go file will be deleted after generation process.
 You can use -keep flag to preserve generator temporary go file.

-Currently generator supports following types that have well defined counterparts on C++ side.
+Currently, generator supports following types that have well defined counterparts on C++ side.
 - Any size of int and uint types (uint8, int8, uint16, int16, ...).
 They will be mapped to C++ equivalents (uint8_t, int8_t, ...)
 - float32 and float64